daemonyeen/mvvm2/README.md

 ### View

-In MVVM² _View_ is a component itself.
-This means that HTML template, component class and styles represent one _View_ entity.
+In MVVM² _View_ is an Angular component.
+This means that HTML template, component class and component styles represent one _View_ entity.

-Imagine we want to create Todo app.
-Let's create some _Views_:
+Imagine we want to create todo app.
+Let's create a _View_ to show one todo:

 ```typescript
 // @types/todo.ts